GeoPDF/Publisher-for-ArcGIS-Server-Sample/WebMap2GeoPDF/README.md

 The geoprocessing service is now ready for the UI.

-### UI
+### JavaScript
-The 'ui' folder contains the files needed to display a basic map service in your browser with a 'Print' button which will call WebMap2GeoPDF.
+The 'javascript' folder contains the files needed to display a basic map service in your browser with a 'Print' button which will call WebMap2GeoPDF.
 To ensure the button works, we must update the link to the geoprocessing service we created...

 > WebMap2GeoPDF.html (line 32)
 ```javascript